sora-kakeru/rcav_practice/README.md

 ## Setup

- - **Fork** this repository. *Then* clone your copy.
- - Open the whole folder you just downloaded in Sublime.
+ - Clone the code as usual.
  - `cd` into the folder.
  - `bundle install`
  - `rails server`